reckziegelwilliam/crosscourt-taxonomy/README.md

 3. ~[Next.js 13: Client navigation not updating `<head>` tags correctly](https://github.com/vercel/next.js/issues/42414)~
 4. [Challenges with catch-all routes and image handling](https://github.com/vercel/next.js/issues/48162)

-## Why Not tRPC or Turborepo?

-We focus on leveraging Next.js to its full potential.
-Future iterations might explore additional tools based on feedback and evolving needs.

-Suggestions are welcome—please create an issue if you have ideas!

 ## Running Locally

 To set up and run the application locally: